Your guide to the 1977 Silver Jubilee coin

 • A silver proof coin which included 0.841 troy ounces of 0.925 sterling silver (mintage: 377,000)

-Obviously the number of coins issued and the metal used to create the coins has an impact on their value.
+Coin collectors should be aware that the number of coins issued and the metal used to create the coins has an impact on their value.

 The cupronickel version is said to be worth around £2 depending on condition, and it is very likely there are thousands of examples held by those who received the coin back in 1977.